sous-chefs/mysql/README.md

 -----
 This cookbook is concerned with the "MySQL Community Server", particularly those shipped with F/OSS Unix and Linux distributions.
-It does not address forks and value-added repackaged MySQL distributions like Drizzle, MariaDB, or Percona.
+It does not address forks or value-added repackaged MySQL distributions like Drizzle, MariaDB, or Percona.

 Requirements